 The 10-billion dollar telescope will extend upon the discoveries of its predecessor, the Hubble Space Telescope.
 Webb is the largest and most powerful astronomical observatory launched to date.

 Webb will gather data primarily from infrared wavelengths.
-In contrast, the Hubble Space Telescope gathered data mostly from ultraviolet and optical wavelengths on the electromagnetic spectrum.
+In contrast, the Hubble Space Telescope collected data mostly from ultraviolet and optical wavelengths of light.

 By the end of January, Webb will reach its destination of 1 million miles away from Earth.
-It will begin to make observations by the end of June.
+It will begin its first observations in June.

 To Look Into the Early Universe

 Nearly 13.5 billion years ago, light from the first objects formed after Big Bang began to travel to Earth.
 As the universe expands, these objects continue to move away from us.
-The further they travel, their wavelengths of light elongate and “shift” to infrared.
-Therefore, the greater the distance an object is from Earth, the greater its “redshift”.
-Through observing in the infrared, Webb will detect these objects from the early universe as they continue to travel further away from us.
+The further they travel, the more their wavelengths of light elongate, turning them into infrared.
+This phenomena is referred to as redshift.
+Therefore, the greater the distance an object is from Earth, the greater its redshift.
+Our eyes cannot detect infrared light or redshift, but Webb will allow us the opportunity to observe these distant objects of the early universe.

 You likely observe a variation of redshift with sound waves.
 For example, sound waves stretch when a fire truck drives away from you with the sirens on.
-The sound becomes quieter with greater distance because the sound wavelengths become longer.
-Just like the firetruck, these distant objects are also traveling away with longer wavelengths of light as the distance increases.
+That is why sound becomes quieter with greater distance.
+The sound wavelengths become longer.
+Just like the firetruck, these distant objects in space are also traveling away from us, making them undetectable to human eyes.

 Keep looking up,

 Published by Julia Mariani